- Born: baptised 27 Jan 1820, Queen Camel, Somerset, England

 - Died: 28 Mar 1869 in Oxley,Victoria, Australia and buried in Oxley Cemetery.

 A map of locations for places in England mentioned on this page

 It was not until 2012 that Chris and Carolyn knew Sarah’s date of birth when we discovered her brother John’s evidence in ‘The Guppy Case‘ in 1905.

 “Sarah Oram (born 27th January, 1820), who married in July 1844, Charles Bewsey, and was another maternal aunt of the deceased, it is believed went to Melbourne in the Colony of Victoria, more than 50 years ago, and neither of the last named have since been heard of.”

 In 1841, following the death of their parents in 1838 and 1839 Sarah and her siblings William, Susannah, Elizabeth and John were living at the family farm in Weston Bampfylde.

 The family tree attached to The Oram Family Saga states that Sarah married Charles Burrey, but their marriage certificate, dated 16 July 1844 gives Sarah’s husband as Charles Bewsey.
 At the time of their marriage Sarah was a resident of Sparkford where she may have been living with her widowed sister Mary Hockey nee Oram.
 Charles was a resident of Trent and described himself as a ‘Yeoman‘.
-Unfortunately Charles’ father’s forename is not given, just his rank or profession as ‘Yeoman‘.
+The Rimpton registers record Charles’ baptism on 4th May 1817, parents James and Mary.
 The witnesses to the marriage were Sarah’s sister Elizabeth Oram and James Guppy who were to marry in 1845.